MarcoFazioRandom/Virtual-Joystick-Godot/README.md

 	- Normalized: return a normalized vector.

 - Directions: The number of directions, e.g. a D-pad is joystick with 4 directions, keep 0 for a free joystick.
-- Simmetry Angle: the angle of simmetry of the directions.
+- Symmetry Angle: The angle of symmetry of the directions.

 - Dead zone: If the handle is inside this range, in proportion to the background size, the output is zero.